gradle/gradle/design-docs/managed-model.md

 - Change `DefaultCollectionBuilder` implementation to register a creation rule rather than eagerly instantiating and configuring.
     - Verify construction and initialisation action is deferred, but happens before mutate rules when target is used as input.
     - Verify initialisation action happens before `project.tasks.all { }` and `project.tasks.$name { }` actions.
+    - Reasonable error message is received when element type cannot be created.
 - Attempt to discover an unknown node by closing its parent.
 - Apply consistently to all model elements of type `PolymorphicDomainObjectContainer`.